parkjessie/LAJ/README.md

 Individual PBL MVC feature/commits showing algorithms written in JS/Python"

-Our website consolidates this and makes them into a to do list with subtasks that can be assigned to individuals each part of the canvas assignment  can be it's own task that can be checked off when completed and delegated to other people "Final committed program code showing algorithms written in JS/Python" --> a checklist with
+Our website consolidates this and makes them into a to do list with subtasks that can be assigned to individuals Each part of the canvas assignment  can be it's own task that can be checked off when completed and delegated to other people "Final committed program code showing algorithms written in JS/Python" --> a checklist with
 "1. idea of create task (complete/incomplete)